GOBIKA237/OverTheWire-Bandit/level15->level16.md

 The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.

-Use sssh command and the password we gott from eariler and try to log in as user bandit15 to the host
+Use ssh command and the password we gott from eariler and try to log in as user bandit15 to the host

 <img width="1013" height="395" alt="image" src="https://github.com/user-attachments/assets/a246c05c-cbee-4608-a842-ab2477ec3900" />